cloudflare/cloudflare-docs/content/waf/managed-rules/reference/owasp-core-ruleset.md

 ### Set the paranoia level

-To enable all the rules up to a specific paranoia level, create tag overrides that disable all the rules associated with higher paranoia levels.
+To enable all the rules up to a specific [paranoia level](#paranoia-level), create [tag overrides](/ruleset-engine/managed-rulesets/override-managed-ruleset/#working-with-overrides) that disable all the rules associated with higher paranoia levels.

+The tags associated with the different paranoia levels are the following:

+* `paranoia-level-1`
+* `paranoia-level-2`
+* `paranoia-level-3`
+* `paranoia-level-4`

 For example, to enable all the rules associated with Paranoia Level 2 (PL2), disable the rules associated with tags `paranoia-level-3` and `paranoia-level-4`.
 All rules associated with paranoia levels up to the desired paranoia level will be enabled (in this example, all the rules associated with PL1 and PL2).

 #### Example